-- 4.25 Spatial Policy 3 refers to the main built-up area of a village.
-For the purposes of implementation and decision making this would normally refer to the buildings and land which form the core of the village where most housing and community facilities are focused.
-Often villages have outlying development which, whilst part of the village, does not form part of the 'main built-up area'; proposed new development which results in the joining of such areas to the main built-up area should be resisted.
-It is not proposed to identify the main built-up areas of villages in our Core Strategy or Allocations & Development Management DPD.
+- 4.25 In implementing Spatial Policy 3 its locational criteria supports the development of sites in sustainable accessible villages.
+In decision making terms this means locations within the existing built extent of the village, which includes dwellings and their gardens, commercial premises, farm yards and community facilities.
+It would not normally include undeveloped land, fields, paddocks or open space which form the edge of built form.
+It is not proposed to define the extent of villages covered in Spatial Policy 3 by way of village envelopes in our Core Strategy or Allocations & Development Management DPD.
 However, the District Council will work with local communities to identify the characteristics of their village which they feel should be protected.
 Such work will be contained within Neighbourhood Plans and Village Design Statements (VDS).
-This work could include the identification of the main built-up areas of the village.
+This work could include the identification of village envelopes and where this is the case Spatial Policy 3 supports this approach.
 Neighbourhood Plans when 'made' become part of the development plan and providing the requirements for Supplementary Planning Documents are followed, a VDS could be adopted as a Supplementary Planning Document by the District Council and be a material consideration in the determining of Planning Applications. - 4.26 The Council considers that in locations with local facilities and services, additional development can support their continued existence.
-Limited development within the setting of this policy requires applicants to demonstrate the services it will support and the housing need within the area.
-As with all planning policy, Spatial Policy 3 is intended to serve the public interest rather than that of individuals and consequently the requirement to reflect local need in relation to new dwellings to which its refers must be that of the community rather than the applicant.
-It is accepted that the two may align where, for example, a lack of a particular type of housing in a community also reflects the needs of an applicant.
-The Policy is not intended to cater for individuals desire to live in particular locations or in particular types of accommodation, beyond those exceptions identified in national and local planning policy.
-The Council has conducted a detailed assessment of the types of housing needed within different parts of the district and applicants should refer to this for guidance.
-Neighbourhood Plans may also set out more detailed policies on local housing requirements.
+Development within the setting of this policy requires applicants to demonstrate the services it will support.
+The policy makes provision for detailed policies in Neighbourhood Plans to set policies on local housing need (including mix and type) elsewhere for larger schemes (i.e. for those of 3 or more dwellings) the Council expects new development to satisfy the mix and type requirements of Core Policy 3.
+It is recognised that for schemes of one or two dwellings it will not be possible to require a particular type or mix of dwellings.